1. What’s your story? Where are you from?

 7. Where did you study?

 I studied In Dublin, Ireland.
-I studied in the Irish School of Animation where I received a BA in Classical and Computer Animation.
+I studied at the Irish School of Animation where I received a BA in Classical and Computer Animation.

 8. Where do you see yourself in five years?
 Working in an agency?